Castleton, Derbyshire: Tourism

-Castleton attracts many tourists, and there are multiple pubs (some with accommodation), tea shops and guest houses to supply their needs.
+Castleton attracts many tourists, and there are several pubs (some with accommodation), tea shops and guest houses to supply their needs.
 There is also a large car park, a Visitor Centre housing a dedicated space for Castleton Historical Society’s museum, several outdoors shops and a youth hostel.
 Many schools visit the area for educational studies such as GCSE fieldwork.
 It is also a major walking centre, where routes up Cave Dale, Winnats Pass, Mam Tor and Hollins Cross meet.
-There are four "show caves" to visit, Blue John Cavern, Peak Cavern, Treak Cliff Cavern and Speedwell Cavern which includes an underground boat ride and at least one of them is open all year.
+There are four show caves: Blue John Cavern, Peak Cavern, Treak Cliff Cavern and Speedwell Cavern, which includes an underground boat ride, and at least one of them is open all year.
 Castleton has a combined post office and general shop.

 On Castleton Garland Day (Oak Apple Day – 29 May), a Garland King is paraded around the streets wearing an extremely large garland of flowers, followed by local girls dressed in white with flowers.

 Castleton is a favourite area for walkers: there is plenty of accommodation, and there are many public footpaths leading from the village.
 There are easy walks along the river to Hope, Brough, Bamford and (rather further) Hathersage, and there is a short strenuous walk up onto the Great Ridge, where views can be enjoyed before descending to Edale or returning to Castleton.
 Hayfield is a short day's walk away beyond Rushup Edge.
-A two- or three-day trail, the Limestone Way, starts in Castleton and runs south down Cave Dale (past the rear of the castle) before climbing out of the village and heading for Monyash, Youlgreave, and Matlock.
+A two- or three-day long-distance path, the Limestone Way, starts in Castleton and runs south down Cave Dale (past the rear of the castle) before climbing out of the village and heading for Monyash, Youlgreave and Matlock.

 Film of Castleton in 1945 is held by the Cinema Museum in London.
 Ref HM0365.

+Transport

+Buses are run by High Peak, Andrew’s of Tideswell, First South Yorkshire and Stagecoach Yorkshire.